Charles Udoh: Awards and honours

-In 2018, Udoh was honoured with the investiture of an induction as a Honorary Fellow of the Institute of Information Management by the Institute of Information Management, Nigeria.
+In 2018, Udoh was honoured with the investiture of an induction as an Honorary Fellow of the Institute of Information Management by the Institute of Information Management, Nigeria.
 Again, In 2018, he was conferred with the Mental Health Ambassador Award by the organizers of the "Sacrificial Lamb" Arts Exhibition held in 2018 at the National Art Gallery, Uyo for his contributions towards the successful hosting of the event.
-Africa's Distinguished Personality Award by Trans-Africa Students Initiative, 2018.
+He received Africa's Distinguished Personality Award by Trans-Africa Students Initiative in 2018.